Instructions Reference

 #xsl:document

-Creates a new document node (the root of a tree).
-This is primarily useful for constructing temporary trees that you want to process further — for example, building an intermediate XML structure and then transforming it.
+xsl:document creates a new document node, the root of a tree.
+Use it to construct a temporary tree that you want to process further.
+For example, you can build an intermediate XML structure and then transform it.

 <xsl:variable name="temp-doc" as="document-node()">